balureddy003/DyoGrid/mcp/README.md

-# Azure Container Apps remote MCP server example
+# remote MCP server example

 This MCP server uses SSE transport and is authenticated with an API key.